Working Paper · v6.1

 3.6 Developmental calibration interference (DA7, C12)

-4.2 Food system optimization (A4, A5)
+5.1 Food system optimization (A4, A5)

+DC2 predicts the result.
+Hall et al. 2019 (NIH metabolic ward RCT) showed that ultra-processed diets produce excess caloric intake and weight gain compared to matched whole-food diets despite identical nominal nutritional content.
+Harris's arms-race framing names the market dynamic DC2 predicts: once any participant captures proxy-level attention more effectively, the rest must follow or exit.
 A food system optimizer with Cor in its target would optimize against C6 hijack rather than for it.
 The technical capacity exists.
 The atlas of the target does not.

-4.4 Successor training (A7)
+5.3 Successor training (A7)

 Frontier model training corpora are increasingly curated by AI systems.
 Whatever specification of the human exists in those corpora is what subsequent generations will treat as ground truth.
 Whatever is absent is, in the operational sense, not real to those systems.